CharidimosTzedakis/disney-universe-ui/README.md

 ## Description
-The Disney universe ui app utilizes the [Disney API](https://disneyapi.dev/) to provide a way to navigate through and explore data about disney characters that the API provides. <br/>
+The Disney universe ui app utilizes the [Disney API](https://disneyapi.dev/) to provide a way to navigate through and explore various disney characters. <br/>
 In more detail:
 - it provides a table where the user can browse all the available disney characters and see some first info about them
 - if the user clicks on a table row, more details are revealed for the character